KidusAgonafer/KidusAgonafer/README.md

- Hi there 👋 My name is Kidus (Pronounced Ka-doos) and I am aspiring cybersecurity professional.
+ Hi there 👋 I am Kidus (Pronounced Ka-doos) and an aspiring cybersecurity professional.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...